Frequently used terms explained at a glance.

 This is an NMC lawyer who will present the case at a hearing.

-This cautions a nurse or midwife but does not prevent them from practising.
+This cautions a nurse, midwife or nursing associate, but does not prevent them from practising.
 There will be a formal record of the caution on the NMC’s register.
 The panel will make a decision about what length the caution order will be, with the maximum duration being five years.

 Allegations about the nurse or midwife by the NMC.

-This is the Code that we set for nurses and midwives to follow and uphold in order to maintain their registration with us.
+This is the Code that we set for nurses, midwives and nursing associates to follow and uphold in order to maintain their registration with us.
 If a nurse of midwife breaches the Code we can investigate if they are fit to practise.

 Conditions of practice

-Our panels can set restrictions on how a nurse or midwife carries out their job until we are satisfied that they have learned from previous errors and can practice safely.
+Our panels can set restrictions on how a nurse, midwife or nursing associate carries out their job until we are satisfied that they have learned from previous errors and can practice safely.

-Sometimes, we can agree a sanction with a nurse or midwife if they admit the allegations against them.
+Sometimes, we can agree a sanction with a nurse, midwife or nursing associate if they admit the allegations against them.
 This means we will not need to hold a full hearing.
 We will always contact the people who have raised the concerns with us to seek their views before agreeing the sanction.
 Find out more about this process.

 The first person who will ask you questions in the hearing room will be the case presenter for the NMC.
 They’ll ask about what happened and you should answer truthfully, to the best of your ability.
 The questions will be based on the content of the witness statement you gave to us.
 The case presenter may also refer you to other documents, known as exhibits.

-The nurse or midwife or their representative, if present, will then have the chance to ask you some questions.
+The nurse, midwife or nursing associate, or their representative, if present, will then have the chance to ask you some questions.
 This is so they can test your evidence and make sure that your account is accurate, to ensure the hearing is fair.

 Their questions may focus on the parts of your evidence that they don’t accept.
 This is known as cross examination.
 We know that this can be very challenging and may be a cause for concern before a hearing.
 The Chair of the panel will make sure that all questions are appropriate.